-I kept focus on my breathing.
-Or tried.
-The secure cuffs connected to the table dug into my wrists at the tiniest movement.
+I kept focus on my breathing, or tried.
+At the tiniest movement, the secure cuffs connected to the table dug into my wrists.
 The unnatural forced hunch was causing an intense pain in my back.

 The only other in the room was a construct, a small cheap robot.
 This one was spherical and sat in the corner, the best the Lien Dia base could afford.
 It didn’t have speech capabilities, but had basic scanning.
-Usually only the medics and techs had access to it, so the fact that it had been moved to the small interrogation room probably meant they were worried about something to do with my health.
+Usually, only the medics and techs had access to it, so the fact they had moved it to the small interrogation room probably meant they were worried about something to do with my health.

-They should have informed me about it.
-Well before locking me in here.
-I kept trying to think back to what possibly could have gotten me locked down like this.
+They should have informed me about it, well before locking me in here.
+I kept trying to think back to what got me locked down like this.
 My mind blanked.
 My chest kept tensing.

 The aging gears of the door ground out a screeching protest.
-I glanced up to dispute my case, or the little I could piece together.
+I glanced up to dispute my case, or the little I had pieced together.